timo-bmgd/htw-brizer/README.md

 effect on the plane, which would otherwise be just one color (which also looked cool..)

 I then found a perlin noise generator online, and extended my src with that, and wanted to make good-looking random shapes with that.
-However, due to time contraints I wasn't able to do that.
+However, due to time contraints I wasn't able to finish that, so I went back to something that worked.

 What I like about my project:
 - Its simple, but personally I can look at it forever because it's always changing.